markjprice/web-dev-net9/docs/errata/errata.md

 In Step 1, I wrote, "In `Resources\Views\Orders`, add a new file named `Index.resx`."

 This should be, "In `Resources\Views\Home`, add a new file named `Orders.resx`."

+# Page 162 - If you are using VS Code

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 5, 2025](https://github.com/markjprice/web-dev-net9/issues/18).

+In Step 6, I wrote, "modify the `value` column", when I should have written, "modify the `value` element".